the4kgamer/Fivem-Basic-CAD-MDT/README.md

 if($role != "administrator") {
     header("Location: dashboard.php");
 }
 ```

 * Dispatch can look up vehicles by their plate

 and some more, I cannot quite remember.
 I understand it seems like a lack of features, but it was very experemental.
 Similar concept to my prev PHP repo, just for viewing, would rather no one use, but as if anyone would use it ¯\_(ツ)_/¯
+Don't mind my spelling.
+I know it seems unprofessional but I was tired af while writing this, may fix later, doesn't really matter...